fiskl-accounting/help-docs/docs/Settings-Configurations/templates-and-brands.md

 - Customize colors for various elements (header, text, labels, dividers)

 ### Fonts
-Choose from available fonts for your documents.
+Choose from available fonts for your documents

 :::info[caution]
 Not all fonts support languages like Chinese, Cyrillic, or Arabic when generating PDFs.
-Always test your invoice by downloading the PDF after changing fonts.
+Always test your invoice by downloading the PDF after changing fonts
 :::

 ### Display Options